RapGenerator/RuichangXiang/Daily-report/Real-time updating.md

 ## 2018-08-13
-1.ask  for sun,lu et al. about the seq2seq program
+1.Asked for sun and lu et al. about the seq2seq program
-2.After so much time,I understand almost every function in the program what it's doing,but some details remained unknown.
+2.After so much time,I understand almost what every function is doing in the program,but some details remained unknown.
 ## 2018-08-12
 None
 ## 2018-08-11